applications &

 Where the parental responsibility sits with the local authority, the young woman’s social worker should provide consent.

-There will, however, be scenarios where informing parents about a referral into our services will potentially increase the risk for the young woman.
-These scenarios will be dealt with on a case-by-case basis and decisions to inform the parent or not, will be made by the statutory professional with lead responsibility and/or the referring agent.
+There will, however, be scenarios where informing parents about an application into our services will potentially increase the risk for the young woman.
+These scenarios will be dealt with on a case-by-case basis and decisions to inform the parent or not, will be made by the statutory professional with lead responsibility and/or the person submitting the application.

-Regardless of whether we have parent, carer or corporate parent consent – if the young woman under 16 does not consent to the referral, we cannot work with her.
+Regardless of whether we have parent, carer or corporate parent consent – if the girl under 16 does not consent to the application, we cannot work with her.